 Here’s a sampler of festivals in just a few of the locations that WestJet serves.
 All of these are easily located in or near the city centers of London, Montreal, Paris, and Toronto, so get out there and festival the world.

 All Points is a brand new 10-day event that takes place in East London’s Victoria Park.
 It all kicks off with an epic 3-day music festival with a jaw-dropping lineup, plenty of community focused midweek entertainment, and a second full weekend of APE Presents headline shows.

-Featured Artists: Beach House, Bon Iver, Bring Me The Horizon, Christine And The Queens, Danny Brown, First Aid Kit, Hot Chip, IDLES, Kurt Vile & The Violators, Little Dragon, Mac DeMarco, Metronomy, Nothing But Thieves, Primal Scream, Run The Jewels, Snail Mail, The Chemical Brothers, Toro Y Moi
+Featured Artists: Beach House, Bon Iver, Bring Me The Horizon, Christine And The Queens, Courtney Barnett, Danny Brown, First Aid Kit, Gold Panda, Hot Chip, IDLES, Interpol, James Blake, Jon Hopkins, Kurt Vile & The Violators, Little Dragon, Mac DeMarco, Metronomy, Mumford & Sons, Nothing But Thieves, Parquet Courts, Primal Scream, Princess Nokia, Roisin Murphy, Run The Jewels, Snail Mail, The Chemical Brothers, The Strokes, The Vaccines, Toro Y Moi

 August 2-4, 2019

 Osheaga started as a vision to bring a giant European style festival to Canada.
 It’s safe to say they've succeeded.
 Osheaga consistently brings a world-class lineup to the shores of Ile Sainte-Helene during the height of summer.
 It’s become so popular that organizers have added a second weekend of just metal (Heavy Montreal) and a third weekend of EDM (IleSoniq).